 |Here is a link to three

 paintings by, or after, F R Lee in the National

 Gallery of Victoria

-More will be added here, about Lee's Australian visit. as we are in touch with Melbourne Public Library, about Lee's visit to Australia (they gave us the above link)
+More will be added here soon, about Lee's Australian visit.
+The Melbourne Public Library gave us the above link.

 Thanks to the British Newspaper Archive for this cutting

 know that Lee had properties in South Africa as well,

 and in fact he died there. on June 5 1879.

 Here are details from a newspaper report of his will: